 I began writing in 2007, whilst on my enforced break from acting.
 I had an idea for a play and named it after the first record I ever bought.
 Unfortunately, this was Save Your Kisses For Me by The Brotherhood of Man.
 In my defence I was very young and had questionable musical taste – as opposed to now, when I’m older and have questionable musical taste.
 From the play’s success, I became the In-House writer for Heartbreak Productions, writing and adapting plays for national tours.
 I’ve also had the pleasure of adapting three of David Walliam’s wonderful children’s novels as well as having my own independent plays produced.
 My first novel, The Rainbow Player, has just been published.
 Please see the bottom of the page for a full CV.

-This is the third of David Walliam’s marvellous children’s novels that I’ve adapted and is currently on a national tour until September 2017.
+This is the third of David Walliam’s marvellous children’s novels that I’ve adapted.
+It completed a three-month national tour in September.

 THE SECRET GARDEN

-This will be the second production of my adaptation of Frances Hodgson-Burnett’s beautiful novel.
-Again, it’s on a national tour until September 2017.
+This was the second production of my adaptation of Frances Hodgson-Burnett’s beautiful novel.
+Again, it went on a three-month national tour, finishing in September.

 MURDER ON THE TERRACE

-This is the second consecutive year that my spoof murder/mystery will be touring.
+This is the second consecutive year that my spoof murder/mystery toured.
 It’s part romp, part farce, with the audience helping Inspector Back (of the Yard) to solve the crime.
-(Till September 2017)

 Details of all the above can be found at www.heartbreakproductions.co.uk